 In simple terms, Google has to be able to visit the URL and look at the page content to start to understand what the page is about.
 To help the bots out, you’ll need;

 - A robots.txt file that informs Google where it can and cannot look for your site information

 - A website created by a well-coded website builder

 - A sitemap that lists all your pages.

 Page speed has been recognized as one of the main SEO ranking factors for years.
 Google aims to improve the users’ experience of the web, and fast-loading web pages will surely do that.

 Mobile-friendliness is another major SEO ranking factor.
 As a fact, more people use mobile devices than desktops to surf the web.

 Google’s mobile-first index is no longer a fantasy which means that now it’s drawing its results from mobile-optimized sites first, rather than sites geared to desktop computers.
-If your site is not mobile optimized, you are missing out, in terms of SEO at least.
+According to Safari Digital SEO Adelaide, sites that are not optimized for mobile responsiveness in 2020 are missing out on traffic.

 Many of the SEO ranking factors that we will talk about in this article will help you lay the foundation for a good search engine ranking.
 But you would also have to monitor the user experience when people land on your site.